Call-for-Code/AI-mergency/README.md

 Go to https://cloud.google.com/speech-to-text and follow the Quickstart guide to get your credentials for Google Cloud Speech-to-Text.
 Enter your credentials in the Google Speech configuration file `node_app/google-speech-credentials.json`.
 You need to enable Data Logging for the Google Speech API!

+**Keeping Secrets**

+Please do not commit any files that contain secrets.
+This includes API-Keys, Tokens etc..
+All the JSON files that are named `{someService}-credentials.json` in this repo are merely templates.
+Do not check in your versions!